LuisFiegl/CNN_Africa/README.md

 predict violent conflicts for the entire continent of Africa.
 We aimed to extend pre- vious approaches by using **Convolutional Neural Networks (CNNs)** and **Sparse Con- volutional Neural Networks (Sparce CNNs)**, to determine whether Deep Learning models can enhance prediction accuracy by utilizing spatial information.
-Thereby, we examined the importance of remote sensing data for conflict prediction.
-Addi- tionally, this project seeks to address issues that may arise in related research in the future.

 This repository contains all the code for the Statistical Consulting Project *Conflict Forecasting in Africa using Remote Sensing Data* at LMU Munich by Luis Fiegl and Ali Najibpour Nashi.